Dynamic Images Using SVGs

 Side Panel

-of a Parameter Page - Or simply place an Image on your Dashboard Page
+of a Parameter Page. - Place an Image on your Dashboard Page.

 Once you import an SVG image with prefixed layers, HELIO will make the layers accessible within the Properties Panel of the Image element like in this example: